kubeshop/testkube/docs/docs/articles/install/reference-architectures.md

 - A Control Plane which includes the Dashboard, Storage for Results/Artifacts, Cluster Federation, etc
 - An Agent running in your cluster that manages Testkube resources, runs tests, gathers results, etc.

-The two sub-systems can be deployed in variety of ways to give flexible into where your tests are executed and where test logs and artifacts are stored.
+The two sub-systems can be deployed in variety of ways to give flexibility into where your tests are executed and where test logs and artifacts are stored.

 ## Testkube OSS